kubernetes-csi/docs/book/src/secrets-and-credentials.md

     * `${pv.name}`
       * Automatically replaced with the name of the `PersistentVolume` object being provisioned at provision.
+    * `${pvc.namespace}`
+      * Automatically replaced with the namespace of the `PersistentVolumeClaim` object being provisione

+The value of `csi.storage.k8s.io/provisioner-secret-name` also supports the following template variables which are automatically replaced by the `external-provisioner` at provision time:

+  * `${pvc.name}`
+    * Automatically replaced with the name of the `PersistentVolumeClaim` object being provisioned.

 If specified, the CSI `external-provisioner` will attempt to fetch the secret before provisioning and deletion.

+If the entire namespace was deleted, including the secret needed for deletion, then no secret will be passed to the delete call.

-If no such secret exists in the Kubernetes API, or the provisioner is unable to fetch it, the provision or delete operation fails.
+If no such secret exists in the Kubernetes API, or the provisioner is unable to fetch it, the provision operation will fail.
+The delete operation will continue if the secret is not found.
+If this happens when the driver requires a secret for deletion, then the volume and PV may need to be manually cleaned up.

 If the secret is retrieved successfully, the provisioner passes it to the CSI driver in the `CreateVolumeRequest.secrets` or `DeleteVolumeRequest.secrets` field.